 Maelanie began her ballet training at age 3 in Washington DC.
 After moving to Madison as a child, she began studying with Charmaine Ristow, Susan Marsden, and Tibor Zana.
 By age 13, she began studying with the Milwaukee Ballet School, as well as attending summer programs with the Joffrey Ballet and the Boston Ballet School.
 Maelanie earned her degree in Education from the University of Wisconsin—Madison, and combined her love of ballet and desire to teach by directing a private dance studio serving over 500 students each year.
 After nine years of studio ownership, Maelanie scaled back to spend more time with her family.
 In the fall of 2013, she began “The Second Story Program”- a small program for Storybook Ballet graduates who are interested in continuing their high quality ballet training through the age of 12.
 The Second Story Program has merged with Central Midwest Ballet (an academy for ballet students age 9 and up), becoming it’s Junior Division, with Maelanie serving as Junior Division Principal.
 Maelanie lives in Monona with her husband and enjoys visits from her two young adult sons.
 One is in college in Ohio, and the other lives and works nearby in Madison.
-She is very excited to be in her 9th year teaching ballet classes at Storybook Ballet, and to witness the magic of ballet through the eyes of young children.
+She is very excited to be in her 14th year teaching ballet classes at Storybook Ballet and to witness the magic of ballet through the eyes of young children.